Asmiya135/SAARTHI/README.md

   Qwen OCR extracts text from uploaded documents, and Gemini-2.0-Flash processes this data for seamless document verification and eligibility checks.

 - **Geospatial Mapping Integration:**
-  By integrating with Ola Maps, SAARTHI provides real-time location data, enabling users to pinpoint nearby Common Service Centers (CSCs) with detailed routing, tagging, and event control features.
+  By integrating with Google Maps, ABHUDAYA provides real-time location data, enabling users to pinpoint nearby Common Service Centers (CSCs) with detailed routing, tagging, and event control features.

 - **Voice Agent Capabilities:**
   A dedicated voice-based chatbot in Hindi, Marathi, and English offers an intuitive, hands-free interaction mode.